avioconsulting/metrics-toolkit/README.md

 ### Notes
 - it only work using `connected-apps` credentials.
 - it only poll applications data into elk.
-- add poller properties into `app-dev.yaml` for specify application poller cron settings:
+- add poller properties into `app-dev.yaml` for specify application poller cron settings (application poller will always enable):
     ```yaml
     applicationsPoller:
         frequency: